KlodCripta/lunar-cinematic-fx/README.md

 After installing additional plugin packages (like `lsp-plugins`, `calf`, `zam-plugins`, etc.), you may notice **dozens of new icons** appear in the **Multimedia** section of your application menu (it only happened on one of the PCs used for testing).

-These are standalone plugin UIs. **You don’t need to launch them manually** to use Virtual Space Atmos with EasyEffects.
+These are standalone plugin UIs. **You don’t need to launch them manually** to use Lunar Cinematic FX with EasyEffects.

 ---